codeinthehole/codeinthehole.com/www/posts/0064-django-webtest-is-awesome.rst

             self.assertEqual(250, api.balance(customer))
             self.assertEqual(1, api.allocations(customer).count())

-As you can see, using WebTest allows the story to captured in a simple and readable test.
+As you can see, using WebTest allows the story to be captured in a simple and readable test.
 This is based on a real functional test from a current project of mine.
 Writing the above test took about 2 minutes.